Skip to content

 003Emily Davis35Finance$65,000

-The protection parameter can be either the boolean flag True, indicating the default protection (ColumnPreproc(protection=True)), or a Protection object, which provides several protection measures.
+The protection parameter can be either the boolean flag True, indicating the default protection (ColumnPreproc(protection=True)), or a Protection object, with which the user can customize the protection measures.

 When configuring a Protection object, three optional arguments can be provided:

 • detectors, a sequence of Detector objects that perform a detection of values that should be protected, based on the column type and a chosen detection strategy.
-The full list of the available detectors is provided in the documentation;
+The full list of the available detectors is provided in the API reference.

-• default, a boolean flag indicating whether the default protection should be enabled;
+• default, a boolean flag indicating whether the default protection for that column type should be enabled.

 • type, a string or a ProtectionType object that describes the protection strategy.
 This can be either imputation ('impute', ProtectionType.IMPUTE) or masking ('mask',ProtectionType.MASK).
 Imputation means replacing sensitive values with plausible alternatives within the column.
 Masking is achieved by replacing sensitive values with placeholders.

-For instance, we could use a RareCategoryDetector, that determines the rare categories based on the number of occurrences, and masking strategy on the workclass column as follows:
+For instance, we could use a RareCategoryDetector, that determines the rare categories based on the number of occurrences, and masking strategy on the neighbourhood column as follows:

 from aindo.rdml.synth import ColumnPreproc, Protection, RareCategoryDetector, TabularPreproc